GA-Snapdragon-Neptune/frontend/README.md

 # Grub Truck
-Business owner or love going to food truck to eat ?
-Want to add your own personal business food truck ?
-Want make a reviews of the delicious or disgusting food you had from a food truck ?
-Grub Truck is great for you as a  business food truck owner or person who loves going to food truck and make reviews.
+Business owner or love going to food truck to eat?
+Want to add your own food truck for other to review?
+Want to make a review for the delicious or disgusting food you had from a food truck?
+GrubTruck is great for a food truck owner or person who loves going to food truck and write reviews.

 ## Grub Truck Goal
-Grub Truck creates a streamlined relationship between business owner and users.
-Our website allows business owners to create, add and edit their food truck and menu while users can search into their menu and make a review about the food the recently had from that food truck.
+GrubTruck is a full-stack MERN app that creates a streamlined relationship between business owner and users.
+Our website allows business owners to create, edit and delete their food truck and menu.
+Guests can browse through the food trucks near them for their menu and registered users can write reviews about the food they recently.
 User can also search for the food truck which they are craving for.

 ![giphy](https://user-images.githubusercontent.com/101943583/183976319-ef339ab6-cfd4-4756-89be-b4e245cdf5c8.gif)

 # Grub Truck Group Members
+Luxe Hahn

 Kenny U

-Luxe Hahn

 Taylor Sturgill